open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 1 versions transferred
 ```

-You can transfer component versions, component archives, transport archives or artifacts.
+The OCM CLI's `transfer` command can be used to transfer component versions, component archives, transport archives and artifacts.
 See `ocm transfer -h` for more information.

+More examples on the transport archive can be found in [appendix A](../../appendix/A/CTF/README.md).

-## Signing component versions
+## Sign component versions

-You can sign component versions to ensure integrity along a transport chain.
+Sign component versions to ensure integrity along a transport chain.

 Signing requires a key pair, a signature algorithm and a name for the signature.

 A component version can have multiple signatures with different names.
-For signing
-a normalization of the component version is used.
-See [appendix X](../../appendix/C/README.md) for details.
+A normalization of the component version is used for signing.
+See [appendix X](../../appendix/C/README.md) for more details.

-Yoy can create a key pair using the OCM client:
+Create a key pair using the OCM CLI:
 ```shell
 $ ocm create rsakeypair acme.priv acme.pub
 ```